grounzero/hcsubscriptions/README.md

 1. Run the project and visit https://localhost:7015/graphql/

-2. Subscribe to `BookUpdated` with the follwing arguments:
+2. Subscribe to `BookUpdated` with the following arguments:

 ```gql